2024 is the Year of Financial Data Intelligence

 As part of our ongoing series to highlight specific presentations from Banking Transformation Week, we’re featuring an interview with Corinne Bartow, Director of Business Development at MX, and Cosme Salazar, Product General Manager at MX.
 The interview is titled “Future of Fintech and 2020 Predictions” and includes discussions around innovation in financial technology as well as comments on investing.

 You can watch the video or read a few highlights below.

-4. People want open banking.
-“One of the great advantages of open banking is you can speed up what takes so long,” Bartow says.
+“One of the great advantages of Open Banking is you can speed up what takes so long,” Bartow says.
 She adds that during a lot of financial experiences, “you're waiting for data to be ingested and massaged,” and that open banking is therefore all a matter of going back to “technology meeting opportunity.”

 For more about the future of banking, see the Ultimate Guide to the Future of Banking.

 December 21, 2023 | 3 min read